-On March 23, 2021, the Company entered into a transition agreement with Ms. Anderson Short, our Co-founder and Executive Vice President and Chief of Intellectual Property and Strategy.
+On March 23, 2021, the Company entered into a transition agreement with Ms. Anderson Short, our Co-founder and Executive Vice President and Chief of Intellectual Property and Strategy at that time.
 Pursuant to this transition agreement, Ms. Anderson Short continued in her role with the same base salary and employee benefits until her employment with the Company was terminated on May 31, 2021.
 Upon her separation from the Company and subject to her execution of a release of claims, Ms. Anderson Short received the following severance benefits as set forth in the transition agreement, which satisfied existing severance obligations owing to her under a legacy pre-IPO severance agreement she had entered into with the Company on July 1, 2018: (i) a lump sum payment equal to 18 months of Ms. Anderson Short's then-current base salary, (ii) a payment at her targeted bonus rate for 2021, pro-rated to the date of her termination of employment, and (iii) full accelerated vesting of her equity awards including 7,747 stock options and 138,461 restricted stock units.
 The modification of these equity awards resulted in an incremental fair value of \$7.0 million which was recognized on a straight-line basis over the transition service period which ended on the separation date.
-For the three months ended March 31, 2021, the Company recognized \$0.2 million related to the lump sum salary payment and target bonus, and a \$1.0 million non-cash charge related to the modified equity awards.
-No unrecognized stock-based compensation remained as of March 31, 2022.
+For the three and nine months ended September 30, 2021, the Company recognized \$0 and \$1.0 million, respectively, related to the lump sum salary payment and target bonus.
+The Company also recognized non-cash stock-based compensation charges of \$0 and \$9.4 million related to the modified equity awards for the three and nine months ended September 30, 2021, respectively.
+No unrecognized stock-based compensation remained as of September 30, 2021.